3scale-labs/3scale_ws_api_for_dotnet/README.md

 Usage on OAuth auth mode
 ==========================

-On OAuth you have to make two calls, first _authorize_ to grant naccess to your API and then _report_ the traffic on it.
+On OAuth you have to make two calls, first _authorize_ to grant access to your API and then _report_ the traffic on it.

 ```csharp
 // import the 3scale library into your code